aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 To get the most benefit from your spot instances, you should allow Batch to choose from as many different instance types as possible.

-If your workflow does not tolerate interruptions and you want to minimize your costs, use `AllocationStrategy.BEST_FIT`.
+If your workflow does not tolerate interruptions and you want to minimize your costs at the expense of potentially longer waiting times, use `AllocationStrategy.BEST_FIT`.
 This will choose the lowest-cost instance type that fits all the jobs in the queue.
 If instances of that type are not available, the queue will not choose a new type; instead, it will wait for the instance to become available.